-Extensive local community engagement over several years on the issue of coastal erosion will be incorporated into the design, with strong local support for on-ground action beyond sand carting, including new physical structures and ensure ongoing access to and along the foreshore.
+Extensive community engagement on the issue of coastal erosion over several years has also been incorporated into the design, with strong local support for including new physical structures and ensure ongoing access to and along the foreshore.

 DELWP worked alongside the Otway Coast Committee (OCC), Colac Otway Shire (COS) and Regional Roads Victoria (RRV) to discuss community and infrastructure projects at Apollo Bay and Marengo.

 During Stage 1 consultation, held in 2018, we invited the Apollo Bay and Marengo communities to consider the various long-term approaches to coastal erosion following winter storms.

 Stage 2 community consultation took place on Friday 22 and Saturday 23 March 2019.
 Community feedback has provided the agencies involved with valuable insights about projects in Apollo Bay and Marengo.
 This feedback will inform future decision-making to ensure the community’s voices are heard and understood.

 A ‘what we heard’ document is available following the March 2019 consultation sessions, with comments and next steps discussed throughout.

 Read information on the previous consultation on Engage Victoria.

 Sand renourishment works will occur in Apollo Bay in July 2020 to create a temporary dune system that will help stabilise the foreshore while plans are finalised to construct new permanent coastal protection infrastructure.

 Planning & Design